neolixcn/AlphaPose/README.md

 </div>

 ## Edited by Neolix:
-To deploy with tensorrt, we modified inference_demo.py to first export as onnx model.
+To deploy with tensorrt, we modified demo_inference.py to first export as onnx model.
+You can use colab to export model without installing any environment.

 Below is the original README.